Davis Open Access Book Fund

 No, it is unrelated.
 The UC Open Access Policies apply only to scholarship published in scholarly journals.

 The TOME Fund was part of a five-year national pilot that UC Davis participated in from 2018 to 2022.
-The Davis Open Access Book Fund is its local successor initiative.
-Through this fund, the UC Davis Library hopes to support open access publication of up to three scholarly monographs by campus authors each year.
+The Davis Open Access Book Fund was its local successor initiative.
+Through this fund, the UC Davis Library aimed to support open access publication of up to three scholarly monographs by campus authors each year.

-With limited resources available, the library is unable to support manuscripts submitted to commercial publishers at this time.
+With limited resources available, the library was unable to support manuscripts submitted to commercial publishers.